kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 This tutorial is the first part of many parts before we complete this amazing project.
 It will for sure look good on your resume and help you and I understand mern even more.

 As is customary, this part 1 will start with the simple and amazing Hello World application.
-We would be using <a href=http://www.reactjs.org>react</a> to render the Hello Page and use <a href=http://www.express.com>express</a> to serve the web server.
+We would be using [react](http://www.reactjs.org "link to the react official site") to render the Hello Page and use [express](http://www.express.com "link to express official site") to serve the web server.
 </div>

+<div class="borderTop"></div>

 ## HelloWorld

-To get things happen quickly, let's build a simple HelloWorld with everything BASIC (no installation, downloads and server).
+To get things happen quickly, we would build a simple HelloWorld with everything BASIC (no installation, downloads and server).
 All that will be needed is a modern browser and a weak internet for now.

-Start by creating an HTML file with a simple bootstrap html code and call it:
+Start by creating an HTML file with a simple bootstrap html code and call it: **index.html**

-**index.html**

 Also you can use any favourite editor of your choice and save the file anywhere.
 Even, you can use vim editor on the terminal for now.
 See mine here: